Haimanti Rakshit Das

 Haimanti Rakshit Das (হৈমন্তী রক্ষিত দাশ; born 18 June) better known as Haimanti is a Bangladeshi playback singer.
 She mostly sings for films and TV series.

 She rose to fame after winning reality television competition series Notun Kuri in 1993.
 Her discography includes, Dakpion, Mone Pore Tomake, Premer Choya, and Smritir Canvas.
-She also attended an academy for children's welfare Jatiyo Shishu Purushkar.
+Fire Deka, She also attended an academy for children's welfare Jatiyo Shishu Purushkar.

 Early life and personal life

 Haimanti was born on 18 June in Chittagong, Bangladesh.
 She comes from a musical family.
 She completed her graduation in economics from University in Bangladesh.
-Her father is an engineer named Manash Rakshit and her mother is a housewife named Sharmistha Rakshit Haimanti is married to Aseem Das.
+Her father is an engineer named Manash Rakshit and her mother is a housewife named Sharmistha Rakshit Haimanti is married to Ashim Das.

 Career

 When she was studying in class five her first album Dakpion (1994) was released and then Mone Pore Tomake (1997) and Premer Choya (2000).

 One of her albums is a duet with singer Asif Akbar.
 She did playback over 20 films She started first movie music song the name of movie Moner Sathe Juddho, Shotru Shotru Khela, Amon Sudhu Tumar Ei, Pita Matar Amanot and Koti Takar Fokir.
 Hamanti is singing a movie name Phagun Haway on language movement.
 She is basically popular for a stage singer.
 She recently sang a song in a Matal movie called Thako Tumi Pinjare, whose music director Ahmed Imtiaz Bulbul.